Maharashtra State Film Award for Best Rural Film

-The Maharashtra State Film Award for Best Film is an award presented annually at the Maharashtra State Film Awards of India to the best film in Marathi cinema.
-The awards are managed directly by the Maharashtra Government under the Department of Cultural Affairs of the Government of Maharashtra.
+The Maharashtra State Film Award for Best Rural Film is an award presented annually at the Maharashtra State Film Awards to the best rural film in Marathi cinema.
+The awards are managed directly by the Government of Maharashtra under the department of Ministry of Cultural Affairs.
+The category recognizes Marathi-language films that authentically portray village life, agrarian themes, and the social realities of rural Maharashtra.
+The Best Rural Film award was first presented in 1993, thirty years after the inaugural Maharashtra State Film Awards ceremony held in 1963.
+The category was later renamed the Dada Kondke Award for Best Film, in honour of Dada Kondke.